-We will minimise the risk of peer-on-peer abuse by:
+We will minimise the risk of child on child abuse by:

 - 1. Challenging any form of derogatory or sexualised language or behaviour - 2.
 Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - 3.
-Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent

-- 4. Ensuring pupils know they can talk to staff confidentially and know that they will be listened to, by having poster around the school and talking to them about this in Assembly - 5.
+Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent - 4.
+Ensuring pupils know they can talk to staff confidentially and know that they will be listened to, by displaying posters around the school and talking to them about this in Assembly - 5.
 Ensuring staff reassure victims that they will be taken seriously - 6.
-Ensuring staff are trained to understand: - o How to recognise the indicators and signs of peer-on-peer abuse, and know how to identify it and respond to reports - o That even if there are no reports of peer-on-peer abuse in school, it does not mean it is not happening staff should maintain an attitude of "it could happen here" - o That if they have any concerns about a child's welfare, they should act on them immediately rather than wait to be told, and that victims may not always make a direct report.
+Ensuring staff are trained to understand:

+${\odot}\,$ How to recognise the indicators and signs of child on child abuse, and know how to identify it and respond to reports

+• That even if there are no reports of child on child abuse in school, it does not mean it is not happening - staff should maintain an attitude of "it could happen here"

+• That if they have any concerns about a child's welfare, they should act on them immediately rather than wait to be told, and that victims may not always make a direct report.
 For example: